btquanto/clean-flask-demo/README.md

     ```

 2. Create `config/local.py` and override configurations from `config/default.py` as fit.
-3. Edit `scripts/uwsgi_config.ini` as fit.
+3. Edit `wsgi/gunicorn.ini` as fit.
 4. Run `docker-compose`.
 You may need to run this command as sudo if you haven't added your user into the `docker` group.

     ```
     docker-compose up
     ```
-5. Run `docker-compose exec flask /bin/bash -c "python3 flaskscript.py db upgrade"` to create database tables
+5. Run `docker-compose exec flask python3 flaskscript.py db upgrade` to create database tables
-6. Run `npm install` to install js dependencies
+6. Run `docker-compose exec node npm install` to install js dependencies
-7. Run `npm run gulp` to generate javascript and css
+7. Run `docker-compose exec node npm start` to generate javascript and css assets

 # Features